yhabib/JavaScript30/01 - JavaScript Drum Kit/readme.md

 # JavaScript Drum Kit
 The idea behind this first project is to imitate the functionality of a keyboard.
-Through *audio* tags it allows the user to reproduce up to 9 different sounds.
+Through *audio* tags we will allow the user to reproduce up to 9 different sounds.

 ## Notes

 We make use of two new concepts of HTML5:

 * The HTML **[data-\*][1]** attribute allows us to store custom data on any HTML element.
 Each `div.key` and `audio` element have a `data-key` attribute that binds them together.
-* The **[audio](https://developer.mozilla.org/en/docs/Web/HTML/Element/audio)** tag offers an api that makes it simple to reproduce in the browser audio files.
+* The **[audio](https://developer.mozilla.org/en/docs/Web/HTML/Element/audio)** tag offers an API that makes simpler to reproduce audio files in the browser.

-The logic behind it is very simple, we have to listen for two events:
+The logic behind it, is very simple, we listen for two events:

-* User presses a key: get audio element, add class to the key and play it.
+* User presses a key: get audio element, add class to the key and play it:
 ```javascript
 function keyPressed(e) {
 	const audio = document.querySelector(`audio[data-key="${e.charCode}"]`),